 To put it simply, HTTPS protocol encrypts data sent between a browser and a web server, preventing unauthorized third parties from accessing that data while it’s in transit.
 This greatly reduces the risk of site visitors encountering cyberattacks and scams, such as “man-in-the-middle” attacks, in which scammers take information users have entered into forms on your site.

 Consumers today are more cautious than ever about their digital security, especially with highly publicized cyberattacks.
-B2B professionals need to protect not only their business and financial information, but also their customers' personal data.
-So take the time to evaluate the message you’re sending and implement any needed fixes immediately.
+B2B professionals need to protect not only their business and financial information but also their customers' personal data.